 What Are the Dangers of Long-Term Use of Adderall and Stimulants?

 Adderall causes levels of dopamine to rise in the brain.
-Over time, elevated levels of dopamine can cause the body to stop producing the chemical and instead rely on the medication for the supply it needs.
+Over time, elevated dopamine levels can cause the body to stop producing the chemical and instead rely on the medication for the supply it needs.
 Once this occurs, people who stop taking Adderall may experience depression and insomnia due to a lack of dopamine.

 Risk of Addiction and Overdose

-The changes that Adderall causes in the brain can lead to physical dependence on the drug.
-After taking Adderall, some people may experience a feeling of euphoria that they continue to seek out, leading to emotional dependence as well.
+The changes Adderall causes in the brain can lead to physical dependence on the drug.
+After taking it, some people may experience a feeling of euphoria that they continue to seek out, leading to emotional dependence as well.
 Those addicted to Adderall may develop severe physical and mental withdrawal symptoms if they stop taking it.
 Some withdrawal symptoms of Adderall include:

 • Aggression